Other Case Studies and Collections of Program Examples: Recruitment and retention of health professionals

 Sponsoring organizations: Maine Health Access Foundation, Muskie School of Public Service Cutler Institute for Health and Social Policy

-Provides an overview of the Indiana Rural Workforce Innovation Network (IRWIN) through an interview with Cindy Large, Heather Grable, and Amnah Anwar from the Indiana Rural Health Association.
+An overview of the Indiana Rural Workforce Innovation Network (IRWIN) provided from an interview with Cindy Large, Heather Grable, and Amnah Anwar from the Indiana Rural Health Association.
 Focuses on IRWIN's achievements and insights as members work to strengthen Indiana's rural allied health workforce through recruitment, training, certification, and job placement.

 Sponsoring organization: National Rural Health Resource Center